-- 2. Incinerator Visible Emissions.
-The Permittee shall comply with the following: - 2.1 Do not cause or allow visible emissions, excluding condensed water vapor, through the exhaust of EU ID(s) < insert EU ID numbers>, to reduce visibility by more than 20 percent averaged over any six consecutive minutes.
+2. Incinerator Visible Emissions.
+The Permittee shall not cause or allow visible emissions, excluding condensed water vapor, through the exhaust of EU ID(s) <insert EU ID numbers>, to reduce visibility by more than 20 percent averaged over any six consecutive minutes.